fortytwoservices/terraform-azurerm-virtual-desktop/README.md

 - Azure Storage Account for FSLogix
 - Windows Virtual Machines as session hosts.
 Either joined to Azure AD or Azure Active Directory Domain Services joined.
 Will be registered to the specified Host Pool

+*Complete list of all Terraform resources deployed is provided at the bottom of this page*

 ## Resources NOT deployed by this module

 - Azure Virtual Network